 - Hoodies run about $45.

-Redbubble lets you set a profit margin percentage, but you can't control the final retail price.
+With Printful, you set retail prices and keep everything above base cost.
+Redbubble lets you set a margin percentage but you can't control the final retail price.
+On pricing transparency and control, Printful wins this round.

 Also Read: